 Resembling a handheld vacuum, this upholstery cleaner uses a powered brush to agitate soiled surfaces, lifting stains and dirt from fabric or carpet fibers.
-The 8-ounce tank—which you'll fill with cleaning solution—is smaller than you’ll find on portable or full-size upholstery cleaners.
-However, it does help make it one of the lightest models on the market, at just 4.4 pounds.
-Plus, a built-in handle gives you the leverage and control you need to clean sofas, stairs, and car seats without the need to manage attachments and hoses.
+The 8-ounce tank—which is filled with cleaning solution—is smaller than what you’ll find on portable or full-size upholstery cleaners.
+On the plus side, that does help make it one of the lightest models on the market, at just 4.4 pounds.
+A built-in handle gives you the leverage and control you need to clean sofas, stairs, and car seats, without the need to manage attachments and hoses.
 The Bissell Pet Stain Eraser PowerBrush is also cordless, giving you the ability to use it anywhere that stains or spills pop up.

 One of its specific uses is cleaning up pet messes, so the single included attachment is a stationary pet brush with rubber bristles for grabbing pet hair.
-There are no additional attachments for purposes like reaching into crevices or underneath low pieces of furniture or seats in your car.
-Even still, it makes an effective grab-and-go option for cleaning up messes and it stores easily.
+There are no additional attachments for purposes like reaching into crevices or beneath low pieces of furniture or seats in your car.
+Still, it makes an effective grab-and-go option for cleaning up messes, and it stores easily.

-Best for Stains: Bissell 1400B Little Green Portable Carpet and Upholstery Cleaner
+Bissell 1400B Little Green Multi-Purpose Portable Carpet and Upholstery Cleaner

 Compact and portable design